- Froyle, which consists of the two villages of Upper & Lower Froyle, is situated in the North-East corner of Hampshire, some 50 miles from London.

 - Footpaths in Froyle describes changes to permissive footpaths and bridleways in the parish of Froyle - information supplied by The Froyle Estate and dated July 7th 2010.

-- Froylcam shows all the pictures we have featured in since 2002.
-The most recent addition is a set of pictures of The Christmas Meeting Place 2013 on FridayDecember 20th.
+- Froylcam shows all the pictures we have featured since 2002.
+The most recent addition is a set of pictures of the Froyle Fête on Saturday July 13th 2019.

 - Virtual Froyle, under Maps, provides a visual tour of Upper and Lower Froyle using aerial pictures.

-- We provide a web version of the Froyle Village Magazine - March 2014 edition now online - as well as an archive from 2000 - see Village Magazine.
+- We provide a web version of the Froyle Village Magazine - currently the December 2020 edition - as well as a searchable archive from 2000.

 - There is a summary of the previous day's local weather recorded at "Adams Field" each morning as well as live current weather from MeteoGroup.